 - transactional services — they can be seamlessly linked to, but are not currently hosted within Govt.nz

-- government campaigns — content focused on highlighting specific ministerial initiatives or advice to the public, like press releases, cabinet papers or promotional material
+- government campaigns — content focused on highlighting specific ministerial initiatives or advice to the public, like press releases or cabinet papers

 - commercial content — we don’t put advertising on Govt.nz